Certified Labor Relations Leader - CLRL

 Continue below to learn more about the CLRL program.

-Unlock your full potential, and that of your labor relations team, by becoming a Certified Labor Relations Leader (CLRL).
-The CLRL professional development program is tailored exclusively for labor relations managers and leaders and brings together faculty and subject matter experts, with real world experience, to navigate today’s complex labor relations environment.
+The Certified Labor Relations Leader (CLRL) professional development program is tailored exclusively for labor relations managers and leaders and brings together faculty and subject matter experts, with real world experience, to navigate today's complex labor relations environment.

 Core Program Objectives: